-If you receive federal Pell grant funds, you must finalize your enrollment by the last day to receive a 100% refund – check the academic/enrollment calendar for the exact date each quarter.
+If you receive federal Pell grant funds, you must finalize your registration by the last day to receive a 100% refund.
+The academic calendar provides the exact date for each quarter.
 This is called our Census Date.
-Up until the census date we adjust your Pell grant to match your enrollment level.
+Up until the census date we adjust your Pell grant to match your registration level.
 Federal rules do not allow us to adjust your Pell grant after the census date.

-- You may owe a repayment if Pell grant funds were already disbursed to you and we will notify you by mail (usually during the second week of the quarter).
+- You may owe a repayment if we already disbursed Pell grant funds to you, and we notify you by mail (usually during the second week of the quarter).

 - If dropping a class/es results in a refund, the refund is returned to the Pell grant program, and may reduce the amount you owe.

-Repayment calculations are performed either at the end of the quarter or throughout the quarter as we become aware of withdrawals.
+We calculate repayments throughout the quarter as we become aware of withdrawals, and at the end of the quarter after grades are posted.
+We send you a letter, which notifies you of the requirement to repay financial aid funds.
 You will receive a letter(s) from us notifying of any money you may owe to the U.S. Department of Education, WA State, or Bellevue College.